-EIT is therapy informed by what we know about evolutionary processes in general as well as what we specifically know about human evolution, both biological and cultural.
+EIT is therapy informed by what we know about evolutionary processes in general, as well as what we specifically know about human evolution, both biological and cultural.
 Evolution-Informed Therapy uses the perspective of evolutionary theory, and particularly evolutionary psychology, to help understand human nature & culture and the struggles of human lives, especially mental health struggles.
 This evolutionary perspective includes the following ideas:

 The Relevance of Evolutionary Theory to Therapy

 As Paul Gilbert, creator of Compassion-Focused Therapy, has said: "...our evolved brains come with a lot of trade-offs, compromises and glitches – they are amazingly complex and do amazing things but are not ‘well designed’."
 (Gilbert, P., 2014, The origins and nature of compassion focused therapy, British Journal of Clinical Psychology)

 Taking the evolutionary perspective with problems such as anxiety and addictions can be invaluable.
 Amongst other things it can help clients to understand why human beings in general are susceptible to these problems, which can be very freeing for them, helping them to have less shame and more self-compassion.